Montana-Media-Arts/webDesignFall2024/_docs/topic-07/02-iframes/page-02.md

 </div>

-Iframes, like many of the HTML elements you will become familiar with, are multi-part elements containing a set of tags, sources, and attributes.
+Like many of the HTML elements you will become familiar with, iframes are multi-part elements containing a set of tags, sources, and attributes.

 <p><span class="remember-text">Remember?</span><br/>
 Tags <a href="../../topic-05/html-review" target="_blank">identify the element</a> and are <b>required</b>.
 Attributes <a href="../../topic-05/attributes" target="_blank">provide additional information</a> about that element, with some being <b>required</b> and some <i>optional</i>.</p>